 As with standardized test scores, mediocre grades in required clerkships and elective rotations, especially in one’s chosen specialty, can harm a medical student’s chances of matching.
 In the 2018 NRMP Program Director Survey, 76% of residency program directors cited grades in required clerkships and 67% cited grades in clerkships in the desired specialty as important factors in choosing which medical students to interview for residency positions.
 Additionally, 81% cited the Medical Student Performance Evaluation, or Dean’s Letter, as an important factor, which serves as a summary of an applicant’s performance in medical school and incorporates his or her clerkship grades.

 “Red flags” are serious blemishes on a residency application that, on their own, can sink a medical student’s chances of successfully matching.
 They include concerns about professionalism or ethics, failing a rotation or standardized test, damaging letters of recommendation, and the existence of unexplained gaps in medical school.
-These factors, unfortunately, may call into question a medical student’s ability to successfully complete residency.
-Concerns about ethics or professionalism can be particularly detrimental—American medicine has been built around the sanctity of the the patient-provider relationship, which is based on honesty.
+These factors, unfortunately, may call into question a medical student’s ability to successfully complete a residency program.
+Concerns about ethics or professionalism can be particularly detrimental—American medicine has been built around the sanctity of the patient-provider relationship, which is based on honesty.
 Any concerns about a future practitioner’s truthfulness or ability to work with others can seriously jeopardize one’s chances of matching.